srikanthlogic/llm-wordsearch/DEVELOP.md

 ### Variable Details

-*   `API_KEY` (Required): Your API key for Google Gemini.
+*   `API_KEY` (Required): Your API key for **OpenRouter.ai**.
 This is necessary for the "Community Provider" feature to work.
+You can get a free key from their website.

-*   `COMMUNITY_MODEL_NAME` (Optional): By default, the "Community Provider" uses Google's `gemini-2.5-flash` model.
-You can specify a different Gemini model by setting this variable.
+*   `COMMUNITY_MODEL_NAME` (Optional): By default, the "Community Provider" uses OpenRouter to access `google/gemini-2.5-flash`.
+You can specify any other model available on OpenRouter by setting this variable.

 *   `LANGUAGE_MODEL_MAP` (Optional): For advanced use cases, you can specify different models for different languages.
 This feature **only applies when the "Bring Your Own LLM" provider is active**.
 It works by overriding the `modelName` and `baseURL` you've set in the UI for a specific language.
 The value must be a JSON string that maps language codes to model configurations.
-This is useful for leveraging models that are fine-tuned for specific languages, like using Sarvam AI's models for Indian languages via an endpoint like OpenRouter.
+This is useful for leveraging models that are fine-tuned for specific languages.

 ---